Evan-Tyo/Blog/content/drafts/setting-up-gitlabs.md

 ---

-# Understanding GitLab Groups and Projects
+# Understanding Groups and Projects
 This section is meant to breifly explain what Groups and Projects are.

 ### Groups